Poems and Songs of Vladimir Vysotsky. A Song of Rossia.

 It with credit, keep thyself.

-And it is pertinent to recall here Rudyard Kipling’s poem “The Captive” (this poem is given in the commentary to the song “Condemned to Life”).
+And it is pertinent to recall here Rudyard Kipling’s poem “The Captive” (given in the commentary to the song “Condemned to Life”).

 The song was performed in the film “Intervention” (1968).